Teenlife

 2. Explain What Has Changed or What Relevant Changes are in the Works

-Often, people leave reviews highlighting aspects of a program they wish they can change.
+Often, people leave reviews highlighting aspects of a program they wish they could change.
 And sometimes, the program is already undergoing that change or has plans to do so.
 Maybe you’ve changed a particular aspect of the registration process.
 Or your itinerary has been modified to include new destinations, accommodations, activities, or lessons.
-Have you started on a program overhaul that should be complete in time for the next session?
+Have you started on a program overhaul that should be completed in time for the next session?
 If your program is undergoing any alterations, this is a great opportunity for you to respond to negative customer reviews showcasing the solution to the reviewer’s problem.

 “We have implemented a new process for screening host locations and giving participants more options.
 I would love to offer you 10% off the registration price to try one of our other programs this summer.”